Koenkk/zigbee2mqtt.io/docs/guide/adapters/emberznet.md

 _NCP EZSP protocol version of XX does not match Host version 13_: `ember` currently requires a firmware with EZSP v13 (EmberZNet firmware 7.4.x).
 You will need to upgrade your adapter's firmware.
 [Check the first two posts here](https://github.com/Koenkk/zigbee2mqtt/discussions/21462).

 _[BACKUP] Current backup file is from an unsupported EZSP version_: `ember` currently only supports EZSP v12 and above backups (can be identified by opening the `coordinator_backup.json` file).
-You will need to rename/move/delete the backup file. _An alternative is to upgrade your firmware to 7.3.1 and start `ezsp` once (which will create a more recent backup), then upgrade to 7.4.1 and switch to `ember`._
+The file has been renamed automatically.
+A new one will be created by `ember` upon successful start.

 Failed delivery of a message.
 The target device could not be reached.
 There can be several causes for this, the rest of the logs should help identify which.